volt-software/Ichor/README.md

 Thread confinement is one such approach.
 Instead of having to protect resources, Ichor attempts to make it well-defined on which thread an instance of a C++ class runs and pushes you to only access and modify memory from that thread.
 Thereby removing the need to think about atomics/mutexes, unless you use threads not managed by, or otherwise trying to circumvent, Ichor.
 In which case, you're on your own.

+### Dependency Injection?

+To support software lifecycles measured in decades, engineers try to encapsulate functionality.
+Using the Dependency Injection approach allows engineers to insulate updates to parts of the code.

+There exist many Dependency Injection libraries for C++ already, but where those usually only provide Dependency Injection, Ichor also provides service lifecycle management and thread confinement.
+If a dependency goes away at runtime, e.g. a network client, then all the services depending on it will be cleaned up at that moment.

 ## Quickstart